nick-prendergast/test-assignment-financing-v1.7/README.md

 The application in this repository:
 * creates an H2 database in the root directory of the project;
 * sets up the database structure according to the entities;
-* seeds some initial data, runs the financing algorithm and prints out the report.
+* seeds some initial data and runs the financing algorithm.

 ## What you need to do